 Entrepreneurs by definition are creative, passionate, and committed to transforming their passion into a sustainable livelihood.
-If you have decided that you are ready to dive in and make your passion your full-time source of income, then chances are you are pretty excited about it.
+If you have decided that you are ready to dive in and make your passion for wellness or fitness your full-time source of income, then chances are you are pretty excited about it.
 So, say these words to yourself.
 “I am an entrepreneur!”

 Here are a few ways you can begin thinking like an entrepreneur:

-The people who are coming to you for a wellness service or classes, whether online or in person, are your customers.
+The people who are coming to you for wellness or fitness classes, whether online or in-person, are your customers.
 Your job is to provide a meaningful service or classes but also figure out how to foster their journey with you.
-Think about the life-cycle of your client or student.
-To get them started with whatever you are offering, you might build some type of package to make it easy for them to keep coming back.
+Think about the life-cycle of your students.
+To get them started with whatever you are offering, you might build some type of membership or package to make it easy for them to keep coming back.

 When you’re just starting out, offering classes or services for free or by donation are valuable marketing tactics for finding new clients.
 However, there comes a time when you need to decide when it’s appropriate to give something away versus asking for compensation.
-If you continue to give away your content, classes or services, you risk setting that as an expectation.
-Instead, consider offering free or deep discounts as a way to surprise and delight your clients or students, or as an incentive or thank you for their business.
+If you continue to give away your content or classes, you risk setting that as an expectation.
+Instead, consider offering free or deep discounts as a way to surprise and delight your students, or as an incentive or thank you for their business.

 When we think of an entrepreneur, we might also think of innovation.
 This can be tough for some of us who get stuck with the belief that we don’t have anything unique to contribute to our field – in this case, the health, wellness, and fitness sectors.
 There’s good news and bad news.
 The bad news is that someone probably has tried your idea.
 But the good news is that YOU haven’t done it yet.
 Be true and authentic by committing yourself to your passion, values, and unique voice.
 It’s amazing how far true authenticity can go!

 Find an accountability partner, mentor, or coach